xieweiAlex/English_Learning/words/2024/words-Jun-24.md

 Lululemon’s US growth sours as athleisure rivals like Alo and Vuori **make strides**.

 Juneteenth **commemorates** the day when **enslaved** Black people in Galveston, Texas, learned they were free 2½ years after the passing of the **Emancipation** **Proclamation**.
-Everything is **hearsay** until the Thai government releases the details.

 **Marginal propensity** to consume.
 **Launch** us into the **stratosphere**.